 After Bob Marley’s death in 1981, the music began to change.
 The lyrics began to take on a new sense of identity.
 Themes about sexuality, violence and dance took center stage.
 DJs like Yellowman and Shabba Ranks boasted of their looks and prowess, a form of individual advancement for the humble Jamaican classes.

-In the 1980s and 1990s, computer-generated beats mechanized and accelerated dancehall.
-Notable dancehall DJs like Shabba Ranks, Sugar Minott, Barrington Levy, Frankie Paul or DJ Yellowman are among the most important dancehall tracks of all time.
+In the 1980s and 1990s, computer-generated beats mechanized and accelerated Dancehall.
+Notable Dancehall DJs like Shabba Ranks, Sugar Minott, Barrington Levy, Frankie Paul or DJ Yellowman are among the most important Dancehall artists of all time.

 This musical style owes its name precisely to the dance halls of Jamaica, where you could both listen to this type of music and dance to it.

 How has Dancehall influenced the new contemporary pop?